-Thus, although the district court in Virginia stated that "[f]ederal regulatory action that preempts state law creates a sufficient injury-in-fact to satisfy" standing requirements (and the Florida district court wrote in substantially similar terms), the Fourth Circuit disagreed: the statute that Virginia was litigating did nothing more than purport to protect Virginia's citizens from the operation of federal law, which Virginia has no right to do.
+But a state has no sovereign interest in seeing its law enforced when a supreme federal law preempts that state law.
+The states gave up any such interest when they entered the Union.
+Thus, although the district courts in Virginia and Florida both stated that "[f]ederal regulatory action that preempts state law creates a sufficient injury-in-fact to satisfy" standing requirements, 190 that conclusion cannot be correct.
 That the lawsuits further argue that the PPACA is unconstitutional does not change the analysis; it is the individuals who will be regulated by the allegedly unconstitutional law who have standing to challenge it, not the states.

-Indeed, as amici pointed out in the appeal of the Florida case, allowing state standing in these circumstances would vitiate Article III standing in many circumstances. "[I]f a putative conflict between state and federal law itself sufficed to satisfy the injury-in-fact prong of standing analysis, there would be no way of ensuring that the challenged federal law actually injured an individual party; the existence of standing would be governed simply by the abstract-and quite possibly hypothetical-conflict between state and federal law."205
+Indeed, as amici pointed out in the appeal of the Florida case, allowing state standing in these circumstances would vitiate Article III standing in many circumstances. "[I]f a putative conflict between state and federal law itself sufficed to satisfy the injury-in-fact prong of standing analysis, there would be no way of ensuring that the challenged federal law actually injured an individual party; the existence of standing would be governed simply by the abstract-and quite possibly hypothetical-conflict between state and federal law."191